Sergei Solovyov (Catholic priest): Arrest and detention

+Following the Great Turn, a government crackdown on religious practice made life in the parish ever more difficult.
+Nora Rubashova later recalled, "When [the Liturgy] in Slavonic was no longer permitted in the Church, Father Sergei continued to say [the Liturgy] in his friend's apartments.
+He also gave papers in their apartments; I remember his works on Sts Sergius of Radonezh, Serafim of Sarov, the unification of the Churches, and other theological themes.
+He has an excellent command of language, both in conversation and in scholarly works; his thinking was always original and deep, his speech was artistically gifted."

-In the night from 15 to 16 February 1931, Sergei Solovyov was arrested along with a group of Greek-Catholics, mostly Jewish women converted to Catholicism, many of them later died in custody, the first of the victims was Victoria Burvasser.
+In the night from 15 to 16 February 1931, Sergei Solovyov was arrested along with the underground community of Greek-Catholic Dominican nuns founded by Anna Abrikosova, many of whom were Jewish women whom Fr Sergei had converted to Byzantine Catholicism.
+Many of them later died in custody, the first of the victims was Victoria Burvasser.
 On August 18 by order of the Board of the OGPU Solovyov was sentenced to 10 years in labor camp replacement with deportation to Kazakhstan.
 During the investigation, he became mentally ill, and in October for health reasons he was exempted from punishment and placed in a psychiatric hospital.
 On November 21, 1932 Solovyov was released but more later he will again be admitted to the hospital.
-In 1941 Solovyov fled from Moscow Psychiatric Hospital and went to Kazan, where he died on March 2, 1942.
-He was buried at Arskoe cemetery, but his grave is not preserved.
+In 1941 Solovyov escaped from Moscow Psychiatric Hospital and fled to Kazan, where he died on March 2, 1942.
+He was buried at Arskoe cemetery, but the location of his grave is not preserved.